National Dance Project Production Grant

 - Mid-January: NDP Production Grant inquiry application available.

 - May: Applicants are notified of preliminary decisions.
-Finalists are invited to submit in the full proposal round and are paired with an NDP Hub Site representative who serves as the project's advisor during full proposal development.
+Finalists are invited to submit a full proposal and are paired with an NDP Advisor who will guide applicants through full proposal development.

 Full Proposal Round: